batcsg1/Odyssey/README.md

 ### Author: <a href="https://github.com/batcsg1" alt="My GitHub account">Samuel Batchelor</a>

-REST API Project for the Introductory Application Development paper of the Otago Polytechnic's Bachelor of Information Technology
+A REST API project designed for managing and accessing data about planets, stars, moons and much more...

 ## Production REST API on Render 🌐